MichaelaKemp/231001_Michaela-Kemp_Semester-2_Term-3/README.md

 2. **Login** to access the appropriate dashboard based on your role.
 3. **Admin** can manage users and classes.
 4. **Teachers** can create classes, assignments, and grade student submissions.
-5. **Students** can enroll in classes,

- submit assignments, and view grades.
+5. **Students** can enroll in classes, submit assignments, and view grades.

-## Contributing

-Contributions are welcome!
-Please fork this repository, create a feature branch, and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.